Apirone/apirone-sdk-php/docs/invoice.md

 If you set the `order` property when creating an invoice, you can retrieve all invoices associated with that payment.

-Use getOrderInvoices($order) method for this and get an array with invoices or an empty array if no invoices are found.
+Use `Invoice::getByOrder($order)` method for this and get an array with invoices or an empty array if no invoices are found.